Azure/AML-Kubernetes/docs/troubleshooting.md

-# Azure Arc-enabled Machine Learning Trouble Shooting
+# Azure Arc-enabled Machine Learning Troubleshooting
 This document is used to help customer solve problems when using AzureML extension.

 * [Extension Installation Guide](#extension-installation-guide)